Portfolio-Level CAM Reconciliation Workflow

 Timeline

-Portfolio reconciliation: January 1 – March 31 for most portfolios.
+Portfolio reconciliation runs January through March for most portfolios.
 Buildings with tenant audit rights requirements may need to start earlier.
-Buildings with SB 1103 exposure (California) need audit-ready documentation from day one.
+Buildings with SB 1103 exposure in California need audit-ready documentation from day one.

 Where CapVeri Fits

-CapVeri enables batch processing — upload all buildings' exports at once.
+CapVeri enables batch processing.
+Upload all buildings' exports at once.
 Every building gets the same independent validation.
 Portfolio-level variance reports flag outliers automatically.
-Controllers review and approve instead of calculate from scratch.
-The math that took 6 weeks now takes 1–2 weeks of focused review.
+Controllers review and approve instead of calculating each reconciliation from scratch.

 Free Tools for This Workflow